garrandall/popular-music-data/tracks/oops--oh-my--tweet.md

 Havin ladies touchin the herk
 And blushin and smirkin
 Early in the morning rushin for workin
-Screaming Ooh My F-A-B-O-L-O-U-S
+Screaming Oh My F-A-B-O-L-O-U-S
 Each night I'm freakin
 Ma, you ain't gonna talk me to death cause you got free nights and weekends
 Ghetto Fab's all over the place
 Oops there goes my kids all over you face
-Ooh My
+Oh My

 (I looked over to the left)